Transaction Limits

 - where

-"period" = 24, thelimitwill reset to the correspondingconfigured_limitevery day. - where
+"period" = 24, thelimitwill reset to the correspondingconfigured_limitdaily. - where

-"period" = 720, thelimitwill reset to the correspondingconfigured_limitevery month.
+"period" = 720, thelimitwill reset to the correspondingconfigured_limitmonthly (every 30 days). - where

 Sample Response